docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 The synthetic importer sample demonstrates *imImportImage* because it generates video on-the-fly and doesn't have a preference as to video resolution.

-imImageInfoRec.supportsGetSourceVideo should be set to true if the importer wants to support *imGetSourceVideo*.
+``imImageInfoRec.supportsGetSourceVideo`` should be set to true if the importer wants to support *imGetSourceVideo*.

 ----

 Asynchronous Import
 ================================================================================

 Importers can optionally support asynchronous calls to read frames for better performance. imImageInfoRec.supportsAsyncIO should be set to true if the importer wants to support asynchronous import.
-The importer can implement *imCreateAsyncImporter*, which tells the importer to create an asynchronous importer object using the data provided, and store it in imA­ syncImporterCreationRec.
+The importer can implement *imCreateAsyncImporter*, which tells the importer to create an asynchronous importer object using the data provided, and store it in ``imAsyncImporterCreationRec``.

 This async importer object must implement a separate entry point from a standard importer because it does not follow the same rules as a standard importer.

 All calls to AsyncImporterEntry are reentrant, except for the *aiClose* selector. *aiClose* will only be called once, but may be called while other calls are still executing.
 No calls will be made after *aiClose* is called.

 Here is an overview of the lifetime of an async importer:

-1.)
-The host calls *imOpenFile* and *imGetInfo* on the standard importer.
+1) The host calls *imOpenFile* and *imGetInfo* on the standard importer.

-2.)
-The host calls *imCreateAsyncImporter* on the standard importer.
-At this time, the standard importer creates the private data for the async
+2) The host calls *imCreateAsyncImporter* on the standard importer.
+At this time, the standard importer creates the private data for the async importer.

-importer.
 The async importer MUST NOT contain a link to the standard importer, as their lifetimes are now decoupled.
-The async importer, therefore, must contain copies of all relevant private data from the creator
+The async importer, therefore, must contain copies of all relevant private data from the creator importer.

-importer.
 The importer preferences are also guaranteed to not change during the lifetime of the async importer.

-3.)
-The host uses the async importer to perform i/o.
+3) The host uses the async importer to perform i/o.

-4.)
-The host closes the async importer, forgetting about it.
-This will happen

-whenever the app loses focus, or when the async importer is no longer needed.
+4) The host closes the async importer, forgetting about it.
+This will happen whenever the app loses focus, or when the async importer is no longer needed.

 ----